 - "Stop looking for a good way to do the wrong thing.
 Because there is no good way to do the wrong thing."

-Effective sets FOR VEGAN ACTIVISTS #21 - 30
+Effective sentences for vegan activists #21 - 30

 - "I don't regret taking the step to veganism.
 My only regret is that I didn't take the path sooner."